comrumino/cpp-coursework/notes.md

     * determine the next task
     * reload CPU state
     * sometimes the instructions load from memory into cache and prevent CPU from executing instructions meanwhile
-* concurrency, a system performing multiple activites in parallel
+* concurrency, a system performing multiple activities in parallel
 * concurrency illusion, single-core interleaves tasks and multiple activities are quick enough to feel like parallelism
 * hardware concurrency, multi-core or multi-processor systems can complete multiple activities in parallel
 * hardware threads, the number of independent tasks a processor can genuinely run concurrently